wri/template-python/README.md

 *  Tox.ini for automated unit tests
 *  Makefile
 *  Folders to remind users to keep data, documentation, references, notebooks, and source files separate.
+*  GitHub workflows to build and push Docker images, and to test the Python package installation for CI/CD

 Project Organization
 ------------